Ollie Tanner: Cardiff

-In May 2022 it was announced that Tanner would sign for Cardiff City on 10 June on a two-year contract, following a successful trial, for a reported fee of around £50,000.
+In May 2022, it was announced that Tanner would sign for Cardiff City on 10 June on a two-year contract, following a successful trial, for a reported fee of around £50,000.
 He made his Cardiff debut in the EFL Cup on 9 August, in a 3–0 defeat to Portsmouth.

 On 9 January 2023, Tanner joined National League club York City on loan for the remainder of the season.
 He made his York debut on 24 January in a 2–0 defeat to Oldham Athletic.
 He lost his place in the team following the sacking of manager David Webb.
 He finished his loan, having failed to score in 6 appearances.
 He later said, "that loan spell was tough mentally and being on my own up there, not having much contact with family."

 After impressing recently hired Cardiff manager Erol Bulut in pre-season, he made his league debut for Cardiff on 12 August 2023, in a 2–1 defeat to Queens Park Rangers.
-He scored his first professional goal on 16 September 2023 in Cardiff's 2–0 home victory against South Wales derby rivals Swansea City.
-He finished the season with 40 appearances and 2 goals, although primarily appeared as a substitute with only 9 league starts.
+He scored his first professional goal on 16 September 2023 in Cardiff's 2–0 home victory against South Wales derby rivals Swansea City.He finished the season with 40 appearances and 2 goals, although primarily appeared as a substitute with only 9 league starts.

 In the next season, Bulut told Tanner he would have to lose weight to gain a starting spot.
-Tanner suffered a cut on his leg after an advertising board fell on him on 25 August in a 1–1 draw against Swansea.
-He signed a three-year contract extension on 5 October 2024.
+Tanner suffered a cut on his leg after an advertising board fell on him on 25 August in a 1–1 draw against Swansea.He signed a three-year contract extension on 5 October 2024.
 Under new manager Omer Riza, Tanner became an important part of the Cardiff team.
 After missing more than two months with a knee injury, he made his return on 29 March 2025 in a 1–1 against Sheffield Wednesday.
 He finished the season with 31 appearances and 2 goals as the Bluebirds were relegated to League One.

 On 5 August 2025, Tanner signed a new four-year deal with the club.
 Two weeks later however, he collided with an advertising board during a 1–0 victory over AFC Wimbledon, suffering damaged ankle ligaments and a small fracture in his fibula, expected to rule him out for four months.

+In February 2026, Tanner scored the opening goal in a 2–1 victory against Bristol City, marking his first goal in a Severnside derby."